 In the province of Caserta is the village of Valogno, known as the Land of Murals and Fantasy.
 Between the 1960s and 1990s, more and more young people emigrated, gradually turning into a ghost town.
 In 2008, Giovanni Casale and his wife Dora Mesolla from Rome returned here, their native village.
 They wanted to make their dream come true: to self-finance the project I Colori del Grigio (The Colours of Grey), founding an association and colouring the streets of Vologno with 42 murals.

 But let's leave the province of Caserta and go to Irpinia, to Bonito (in the area of Avellino), to be precise.
 Here, thanks to the intuition of the Boca Collective, the walls of the town centre have become canvases on which international street art artists have expressed their creativity.
-Among these graffiti, there is Genesis by Argentine artist Francisco Basoletti, which is recognised as one of the top three most beautiful works globally.
+Among these graffiti, there is Genesis by Argentine artist Francisco Basoletti, recognised as one of the top three most beautiful works globally.

 Finally, we move on to Cilento and discover Piano Vetrale, a hamlet of Orria with just 270 inhabitants.
 Its walls depict scenes of everyday rural life, fairy-tale characters, zodiac signs and popular traditions.
 The initiative originated in the 1970s, thanks to a happy intuition of the late Sicilian artist Pino Crisanti.
-The idea was then taken over by the local Pro Loco, who dedicated it to Paolo De Matteis, a painter born in Piano Vetrale and a pupil of Luca Giordano.
+The idea was by the local Pro Loco, who dedicated it to Paolo De Matteis, a painter born in Piano Vetrale and a pupil of Luca Giordano.

 5. Apulia: Stornara, Mesagne and Grottaglie

 Moving on to the Brindisi area, we go to Mesagne.
-This small municipality was born Francesco Camillo Giorgino, the famous writer Millo, who painted the "peasant houses" in Via Galilei in his own village.
+This small municipality was born Francesco Camillo Giorgino, the famous writer Millo, who painted the "peasant houses" in Via Galilei in his village.
 The aim is to revitalise these barracks built in the 1960s behind the municipal sports ground and turn them into an urban park.

 Finally, we come to Grottaglie (in the province of Taranto), known as the Land of Ceramics.
 From 2008 to 2012, it hosted the FAME Festival: famous artists left their mark on the white walls for five years in this Salento village.
 These include the murals of artist Paolo Carriere, depicting favourite cartoon characters from the 1980s to the present day.